NitronicGames/Portfolio-for-Engine-Software-Engineer-Intern-at-Epic-Games/README.md

 I’m a student game developer learning Unreal Engine 5.
 Most of my work so far has been in Blueprints, but I’m teaching myself C++ and want to move more into programming and technical design.

 I’ve made and released games on Itch.io, worked on jam projects, and I’m currently building a larger project called **Doomed Destiny**.
 I enjoy designing systems, building levels from sketches to whiteboxes, and figuring out how gameplay fits together.
+I also love learning new things, improving upon myself, and hearing feedback from people so that I can get closer to my goals!
 ---

 ## Links